-The internet is full of complaints from owners of skylights – not purchased from Sunsquare – about the levels of condensation created on the glass surface, resulting in excess moisture in their living environment.
+The internet is awash with complaints and negative reviews from owners of skylights – not acquired from Sunsquare – regarding the levels of skylight condensation formed on the glass surface, creating excess moisture that exists and festers within living and working environments.

-It’s the conversion of vapour into liquid, which occurs when the air becomes saturated with moisture and releases it in the form of water droplets.
-The condensation can be identified by the mist-like conditions that can appear and cloud the interior glass of your roof window.
+The root cause of skylight condensation is the conversion of vapour into liquid.
+When pockets of air become saturated with moisture, it is released in the form of water droplets.
+The condensation is easily identifiable by the mist-like conditions that form and cloud the interior glass pane of any low-value, poorly manufactured rooflight.

 - Everyday breathing